The ROOT mathematical libraries consist of the following components:

 double Derivative(double)for the function derivative.

-- Any object implementing any member function like
+- Any object implementing any member function such as

-Foo::XXX(double )for the function evaluation and any other member function like
+Foo::XXX(double )for the function evaluation and any other member function such as

 Foo::YYY(double)for the derivative.